 In addition to her roles during the school day, Mrs. Horsey also coaches co-ed cross country in the fall and co-ed indoor track in the winter.
 She previously led the girls’ soccer program and started a girls’ fitness class.
-In the fall of 2015, her boys’ cross country team captured the Delaware Independent Schools Conference Championship, while the girls finished in second.
+In the fall of 2015, her boys’ cross country team captured the Delaware Independent Schools Conference Championship, while the girls achieved the same feat a year later.

 At the beginning of the decade, Mrs. Horsey took over Summer at Independence’s wildly successful Adventure program, which has since expanded from a few days each season to three perennially sold-out, action-packed weeks of activities.

 Her family’s passion for Independence spans three generations.
 As the child of a longtime employee, Mrs. Horsey grew up around the school, and her daughter now shares that same love as a student.